-Figure 2.
-Fabricated SR antenna prototypes: (a) design without impedance matching circuit; (b) design with impedance matching circuit [50].

-In the fabricated prototype, the feed line is a straight microstrip of optimized length and width, positioned such that its maximum coupling occurs at the center of the aperture slot.
+In the fabricated prototype, the feed line is a straight microstrip of optimized length and width, positioned such that its maximum coupling occurs in the center of the aperture slot.
 The aperture itself is rectangular, oriented orthogonally to the feed line to maximize coupling efficiency.
 The spiral resonator on the top layer maintains the same geometric parameters described previously (22.2 × 22.2 mm² with 3 mm strip width), thus ensuring that the only design difference between the two prototypes lies in the presence or absence of the integrated IMN.

+The conventional SR antenna provides a baseline against which the performance of the dual-function design can be compared.
+Although this reference antenna demonstrates resonance at the target frequency, it suffers from typical drawbacks of conventional SR antennas, including narrow impedance bandwidth, suboptimal S11 performance, and moderate radiation efficiency.
+Such limitations highlight the need for innovative design strategies, such as the one proposed in this work.